Skip to content

 • Pick the right collection.
 ImmutableArray<T> for frozen / shared data; ReadOnlyCollection<T> for public APIs; IEnumerable<T> for LINQ pipelines.

-• Stream multi-result-sets with the QueryMultipleIEnumerableAsync family rather than chaining separate calls.
+• Combine related result sets with the QueryMultiple*Async families rather than chaining separate stored-procedure calls.

 • Benchmark critical flows.
-CaeriusNet's own BenchmarkDotNet suites are reproducible (Random(42)); use them as a baseline.
+CaeriusNet's own BenchmarkDotNet suites are reproducible (Random(42)).
+Use them as a baseline before tuning application code.

 Transactions